ropensci/stplanr/cran-comments.md

-This version fixes a number of issues, primarily stale sp CRS objects thanks to Roger Bivand
+This version fixes CRAN tests that were failing on version 0.7.0.

 ## Test environments